-To be eligible, the individual must not have been a resident of France in the five years preceding their arrival and must not be assigned to live in France for more than six years.
-This special regime can only be applied to French taxes for five years.
+To be eligible, the individual must not have been a resident of France in the five years preceding their arrival and must not be assigned to live in France for more than eight years (five years if the position started before July 6, 2016).
 Additional compensation or benefits are exempt from French taxation, including housing allowances or relocation costs.
 These items must be specifically mentioned in the employment contract before beginning employment.
-For assignments commencing after July 6, 2016, the exemption is now available up until the end of the eighth year.

 US – France Tax Treaty

 The US and France have a tax treaty in place that helps determine which country should be paid specific taxes and at what point those taxes should be paid.
 The treaty is relatively straightforward, but for any questions, we recommend seeking professional expat tax advice.

 French Tax Due Date

 Like the US fiscal year, the French tax year matches the calendar year.
 When taxes are due depends on your residence status, where you are located, and how you file.

 If you are a resident and filing a paper return, your returns are due May 18th of the year following the tax year.
-If you are a resident and e-filing, your returns will be due on May 24, 31, or June 7 depending on your address.
+If you are a resident and e-filing, your returns will be due on May 31.
 For non-residents, French taxes are due June 7th.

 Social Security in France

 The US-France Totalization Agreement determines which country has first rights to charge social security under various employment arrangements.